loui674/loui674/README.md

 - Also currently studying Information Systems, at Pontifícia Universidade Católica (PUC).
 Also learning how to program in C#, HTML and CSS

+-I really enjoy videogames and RPG, my favorite game is The Elder Scrolls V- Skyrim, i like to work out and strawberry juice looks very nice in a rainy afternoon

 ##